 Centers and Offices

 A faculty or professional staff member assists each student in preparing a degree plan, approves the student’s course schedule for each enrollment period, and assists with any academic problems that may occur.
 Although students are expected to avail themselves of the adviser’s assistance wherever needed, each student individually assumes the final responsibility for the selection of courses meeting degree and certificate requirements.
-After the first semester, the adviser’s approval is not required, but strongly suggested for students registering for courses, adding, dropping or changing courses with the Registrar’s Office.
+After the first semester, the adviser’s approval is not required, but strongly suggested for students registering for courses, adding, dropping or changing courses in person with the Registrar’s Office.
 The adviser’s approval is required for taking courses at other institutions, and for exemptions from academic regulations.
 Regular consultations with advisers are recommended for all students.

 Admissions & Aid